wistia/wistia-open-docs/_posts/embedding.md

 {{ "Popover embeds cannot be used for video SEO purposes.
 [Google generally will not index them](https://support.google.com/webmasters/answer/34445?hl=en), because they're not really **on** the page – they're in front of it!" | note }}

-The **Embed Code** box at the top contains the HTML and javascript snippet you will place on your website to add the popover video link.

-The **Video Size** option controls how large the video will appear inside the lightbox.

-The **Launch with** option toggles between a *thumbnail image* and a *text link* for launching your popover video.

-The **Thumbnail Size** option, when you are using an image as your popover launch link, controls the dimensions of the thumbnail image that will appear on your site.

 ## Pasting your Embed Code onto Your Page